Gregory of Agrigento

-Gregory (559–630) was the bishop of Agrigento from 590 until at least 603 and a correspondent of Pope Gregory I. He is the probable subject of two semi-legendary saint's lives and possible author of a commentary on Ecclesiastes, although both of these identifications have been questioned.
+Gregory (559–630) was a Sicilian Christian prelate who served as Bishop of Agrigento from 590 until at least 603 and was a correspondent of Pope Gregory I. He is the probable subject of two semi-legendary saint's lives and possible author of a commentary on Ecclesiastes, although both of these identifications have been questioned.

 Biography

 According to his biography, Gregory was born near Agrigento on Sicily in 559.
 His mother's name was Theodote.
 At the age of eighteen, he went on a pilgrimage in the Holy Land, traveling via Carthage to Tripoli.
 He was almost sold into slavery by a naukleros (ship-owner) in Carthage.
 The account of his travels in his biography has a romantic character and seems to have been an influence on the 10th-century Life of Gregentios.